Rosé - What exactly is rosé?

-Just like red wine and White wine has also Rosé unique Flavors in smell and taste.
-The aromas depend heavily on the grape variety and the expansion.
-The typical Rosé Flavors range from strawberry to cherry to spice.
+Just like red wine and White wine has also Rosé unique Aromas in smell and taste.
+The aromas depend heavily on the grape variety and the Aged away.
+The typical ones Rosé Flavors range from strawberry to cherry to spice.

 Rose wines from South Africa

 The special thing about South Africans rosé wines is the high quality that the wineries show despite the still very young rosé culture in South Africa.
 Initially, the rosés from South Africa were primarily known for their fruity aromas and high residual sugar content.
 For this reason, rosé from South Africa was labeled as a women's wine for some time.
-Due to the increasing demand in South Africa for dry Roses of high quality, the rosé style has been fundamentally changed.
-Here, France is a role model for many winegrowers in South Africa for elegant Roses.
+Due to the increasing demand in South Africa for dry Roses of high quality, the Rosé style has been fundamentally changed.
+France is for many Winemaker a role model for elegant in South Africa Roses.
 Meanwhile, South Africa is known for its top-notch Roses known all over the world.

 South African Rosés - Order online in the shop